Spencer Tracy: Stanley Kramer partnership

 Tracy turned down roles in Long Day's Journey into Night (1962) and The Leopard (1963), and had to pull out of MGM's all-star How the West Was Won (1962) when it clashed with Judgment at Nuremberg.
 He was, however, able to record the film's narration track.
 Tracy was in very poor health by this time, and working became a challenge.
-In 1962, he took the role of Captain T. G. Culpeper in Kramer's comedy It's a Mad, Mad, Mad, Mad World (1963), a small but key part that he was able to complete in nine non-consecutive days.
+In 1962, he took the role of Captain T. G. Culpeper in Kramer's comedy It's a Mad, Mad, Mad, Mad World (1963), a small but key part that he was able to complete in nine non-consecutive days, but which he himself considered one of the lowest points in his acting career.
 The film was released in November 1963.
-Tracy's name topped the list of performers, and the comedy became one of the highest-grossing American films of the year.
+Tracy's name topped the list of performers, and the comedy became the third highest-grossing film of the year.
 As his health worsened, he had to cancel commitments to Cheyenne Autumn (1964) and The Cincinnati Kid (1965).
 Film offers continued to come, but Tracy did not work again until 1967 when he took the starring role in Kramer's Guess Who's Coming to Dinner (1967), Tracy's ninth and final film with Hepburn.

 Guess Who's Coming to Dinner explored the topic of interracial marriage, with Tracy playing a liberal-minded newspaper publisher whose values are challenged when his daughter wishes to marry a black man, played by Sidney Poitier.
 Tracy appeared happy to be working again, but he told journalists visiting the set that the movie would be his last for he would permanently retire after filming due to his health problems.

 To commence filming, Tracy had to be insured for the high premium of $71,000 if he died during filming; Hepburn and Kramer both put their salaries in escrow until Tracy completed his scenes.
 In poor health, Tracy could work for only two or three hours each day.
 He completed his last scene on May 24, 1967.
 Tracy died 17 days later from a heart attack on June 10.

 The film was released in December 1967, and although reviews were mixed, Curtis notes that "Tracy's performance was singled out for praise in nearly every instance."
 Brendan Gill of The New Yorker wrote that Tracy gave "a faultless and, under the circumstances, heartbreaking performance".
 The movie became Tracy's highest grossing picture.
-He received a posthumous nomination for Best Actor—his ninth—at the 40th Academy Awards, along with a Golden Globe Award nomination and a BAFTA win for Best Actor.
+He received a posthumous Academy Award nomination—his ninth—along with a Golden Globe nomination and won the BAFTA Award for Best Actor in a Leading Role.